James E. McWilliams: Career

 He received his B.A. in philosophy from Georgetown University in 1991, his Ed.M. from Harvard University in 1994, his M.A. in American studies from the University of Texas at Austin in 1996, and his Ph.D. in history from Johns Hopkins University in 2001.
 He won the Walter Muir Whitehill Prize in Early American History awarded by the Colonial Society of Massachusetts for 2000, and won the Hiett Prize in the Humanities from the Dallas Institute of Humanities and Culture in 2009.
 He has been a fellow in the Agrarian Studies Program at Yale University.

-McWilliams married Leila C. Kempner on March 18, 1995.
-James and Leila and their two children live in Austin, Texas.
+McWilliams married on March 18, 1995.
+James lived in Austin, Texas with his wife and two children in 2009.

-McWilliams is an avid runner and a vegan.
+As late as 2013 McWilliams was stated to be an avid runner and a vegan.

 Animal rights

 In 2015, McWilliams authored The Modern Savage: Our Unthinking Decision to Eat Animals, a book supportive of animal rights and veganism.
 McWilliams criticizes the locavore movement, such as backyard and nonindustrial farms which preach compassionate care of animals but slaughter them in the end.